 - Upon receiving a review, you will receive an email alert from Binary Fountain.

-- For negative reviews only, click the link on the email alert that says “Associated Ta” This will direct you to the Binary Fountain dashboard, where you will log in.
+- For negative reviews only, click the link on the email alert that says “Associated Task” This will direct you to the Binary Fountain dashboard, where you will log in.

-- To Close the Loop, select one of the three options:
+- To Close the Loop, select one of the four options:

-- Respond online: Respond to the review online when appropriate.
-This can be done through the dashboard for Google My Business and Yelp reviews.
-Select through which account you are responding, type your response and click “Post Response & Close.”
+Respond Online: Respond to the review online when appropriate.
+This can be done through the dashboard for Google, Yelp, and Facebook reviews.
+Select through which account you are responding, type your response and click “Request for Approval.”

-- Respond offline: Select this option when following up offline via phone or in-person (for example, when a patient is still in the facility or when a volatile situation may snowball into an argument if addressed online).
-Type any comments you would like to leave and click “Update and Close.”
+Phone: Select this option when following up via phone (for example, a volatile situation that may snowball into an argument online).
+Type any internal comments you would like to leave and click “Submit.”

-- No follow up required: This is used in circumstances when it is not appropriate to respond to a review or follow-up with the patient offline.
-It can also be used to denote when a review on Google or Yelp is contested.
-Additionally, reviews on unclaimed profiles do not require an online response.
-Simply leave your comment and click “Update and Close.”
+No Response: This is used in circumstances when it is not appropriate to respond to a review or follow-up with the patient offline.
+It can also be used to denote when a Vitals review is hidden or when a review on Google or Yelp is contested.
+Additionally, sites not claimed through PMP and Healthgrades do not require an online response.
+Simply leave your comment and click “Submit.”

-- Once you have Closed the Loop, the task is complete.
-If a negative review is not closed out after three days, a reminder is sent to all day 1 contact After this, it follows this general escalation path*:
+Once you have updated and closed the loop, the task is complete.
+If a negative review is not closed out after three days, a reminder is sent to the practice manager and all day 1 contacts.
+After this, it follows the general escalation path below*:

 Hospital Marketing Director